RunChems/UtSaber/README.md

 #### Run Migrations

 `php artisan migrate --seed`

 Execute `database/migration.sql` in your configured db
-- Soon it will be updated in a seeder
+- It will be updated in a seeder soon
 #### Run serve

 `php artisan chems:anthem && php artisan serve `